Impact of the COVID-19 pandemic on people with disabilities: Social

 Previous research on pandemics has indicated that people with disabilities are more vulnerable to a host of social and psychological issues.
-They are more likely to experience loneliness and isolation which may lead to other poor health outcomes.
+They are more likely to experience loneliness and isolation, which may lead to other poor health outcomes.
 Women with disabilities and women who care for individuals with disabilities are at greater risk for domestic abuse and sexual violence during pandemics.
 They may also be unable to access reproductive care and may be more likely to experience socioeconomic disadvantages associated with the pandemic.

 Children with disabilities are also at higher risk for mental distress as a result of the pandemic and may also be at greater risk of experiencing domestic violence during the COVID crisis.
-As of 2016, there were roughly 52 million children, age 5 and younger, with some form of developmental disability, and about 1 in 6 children in the United States, between ages 3–12, has a developmental disability.
-Children with intellectual and developmental disabilities, especially those with Autism Spectrum Disorder may be more likely to experience anxiety, stress, and other ill effects resulting from the pandemic.
+As of 2016, there were roughly 52 million children, age 5 and younger, with some form of developmental disability, and about 1 in 6 children in the United States, between the ages of 3 and 12, has a developmental disability.
+Children with intellectual and developmental disabilities, especially those with autism spectrum disorder, may be more likely to experience anxiety, stress, and other ill effects resulting from the pandemic.
 They may be particularly sensitive to changes in their daily routines, such as school closures.
 Children with disabilities are at higher risk of contracting COVID-19 and developing serious complications from the disease.
-They may not be able to adequately socially distance while interacting with others or may not be able to wear masks due to sensory issues.
-This may lead to further isolation both for disabled children and their families.
+They may not be able to adequately socially distance themselves while interacting with others, or they may not be able to wear masks due to sensory issues.
+This may lead to further isolation for disabled children and their families.

 The rise of virtual gatherings has allowed some people with disabilities to participate in activities that were previously difficult to attend.
 For example, individuals with certain physical disabilities do not need to worry about whether a location is wheelchair-accessible when the event is conducted fully online.